-We introduced an IT-based personnel management system in the reporting year.
+In 2021 we introduced an IT-based personnel management system.
 The goal is to make relevant issues available as online training courses and e-learning programs to employees worldwide.
 Compliance training courses will also be integrated into this system in the future.
 The IT-based system can also be used for tests, and can provide automated proof of participation in a training course or further education measure.

 Upon joining the company, all employees are required to familiarize themselves with Cherry's compliance requirements, and to accept them.
-There are regular training courses for employees in the company.
+Annual training is provided for all employees in the company.